ia-toki/tcframe/docs/topic-guides/submission.rst

-Simulating submission
+.. _submission:

+Submission simulation
 =====================

-**tcframe** allows you to simulate solution submission locally, on your machine.
+**tcframe** allows you to simulate submission locally, on your machine.

 Before simulating a submission, you must have generated the test cases: